Sloth Myths: 11 Things You Think You Know About Sloths

 These moths and algae are unique species that only live in the fur of sloths!

-Sloth myth 6 – Sloths carry contagious diseases
+Myth 6 – Sloths carry contagious diseases

 Among many local people in Costa Rica, there is a strong misconception that sloths carry the feared “papalomoyo”, a disease commonly known as Leishmaniasis.
 This disease is actually caused by a protozoan flesh-eating parasite called ‘Leishmania’.
 If it sounds nasty, it is.
 SloCo founder Dr. Rebecca Cliffe contracted this disease several years ago while walking her dog on the beach (you can read about her painful treatment here).